Bachelor of Management (BMgt)

 Learning is enriched with practical challenges in competitions, engagement with local communities, and experience from a fourth-year Capstone Service Learning and Consulting course.

 Experience four years of integrated management, arts and science education in the program offering a variety of foundational and advanced courses.
 Focus your studies on accounting, entrepreneurial technology, finance, human resources, marketing, sustainability, and operations/supply chain management, while embracing the Faculty of Management’s cross-disciplinary approach to education.

-The BMgt program also offers opportunities to complete a minor in Economics, Sociology or Psychology.
+The BMgt program also offers opportunities to complete a minor in Computer Science, Economics, Sociology or Psychology.